m-daniela/chat-app/Notes/Final/thesis4.md

 An example of the impact of metadata collection is Whatsapp's update of the privacy policy [@whatsapp_privacy] in 2020.
 They announced that information regarding the location, browser information, device hardware and connection etc. is automatically collected.
 This resulted in a shift of the users to other applications considered more secure, like Signal and Telegram[@whatsapp_shift].

-Some apps are trying reducing the metadata collection and these will be addressed later, in [Section 3](#3-existing-technologies).
+The solutions regarding this issue that were adopted or proposed will be addressed in [Chapter 3](#3-existing-technologies).

 #### Man-in-the-middle attacks